Howard R. Elisofon is a nationally renowned litigator with more than 35 years of experience in securities law and enforcement.

 A frequent speaker on securities and enforcement related topics, and a sought-after authority on broker-dealer issues, Howard’s commentary is often featured in major media outlets.
 High-Profile Government Investigations and Litigation

-Howard has been retained by senior executives in connection with numerous high profile government investigations including the Drexel Burnham – Ivan Boesky matter, the Prudential Securities Limited Partnership scandal, the Prudential market timing investigation and most recently the Stanford Ponzi scheme.
+Howard has defended clients in numerous high-profile government investigations, including the Drexel Burnham – Ivan Boesky insider trading matter, the Prudential Securities limited partnership fraud scandal, the Prudential market timing investigation and the Stanford Ponzi scheme.
 He was also lead counsel in the historic Molchatsky v.
 U.S.

-Howard counsels clients on sales and trading issues and assists them in planning comprehensive compliance programs.
-He has advised clients on diverse issues including branch office supervisory issues; clearing issues and practices; communications with the public; conflict of interest reviews; equities and options sales practices; firm supervisory procedures; gifts and gratuities compliance; FINRA and state licensing issues; margin rules; records retention; suitability and churning; trading practices rules; variable annuity suitability and compliance and private placements.
+Howard frequently counsels clients on sales and trading issues, and on the development of comprehensive compliance programs.
+He has advised clients on diverse issues including branch office supervisory concerns; clearing issues and practices; communications with the public; conflict of interest reviews; equities and options sales practices; firm supervisory procedures; gifts and gratuities compliance; FINRA and state licensing issues; margin rules; records retention; suitability and churning; trading practices rules; variable annuity suitability and compliance and private placements.

 Employment Counseling and Litigation

 Howard also represents employees and firms in the securities industry in a wide range of employment concerns, including compensation matters, employment and severance agreements, wrongful termination cases, form U-5 issues, recruitment disputes and discrimination cases.